rwst/LitBall/doc/using.rst

    - we are willing to support commercial AGs if someone provides a test account.
 Talk to us!

  - LitBall handles small topics easily, we use it all the time for biocuration.
 The more general your keywords become, the more papers will pass automatic filtering.
 As soon as you are presented, during supervised filtering, with more than a few hundred choices, you either need to consider negative ("forbidden") keywords, or you will need unsustainable time to sort things out.
-Regarding the help of machine learning (ML), we have excellent results using random forests (RF) on simple one-hot vectors for classification, and LitBall offers the choice to apply pre-trained RF models to title/abstract/TLDR of your list of articles.
-We may implement training of such models within LitBall, or ship models trained by others.

 Keywords
 ^^^^^^^^